irdaislakhuafa/GoAttendEasy/README.md

 - https://www.postman.com/orange-eclipse-673431/workspace/digitels/documentation/17180185-9f803539-73da-4860-800b-82f722cc3f2b

-## WARNING!

-- The clock on the `fly.io` server may not be the same as the current clock in Indonesia.
-Run the project locally with `docker compose up -d` so that the clock matches your current location clock

 # Run App On Local

 If you want to run this app on local, you can use docker and docker-compose to make it more easy without any configuration needed